Owllyy/snow_crash/level05/Ressources/writeup.md

 It runs every program at /opt/openarenaserver and remove them;

-I then created a script at /opt/openarenaserver/test :
+I created a script at /opt/openarenaserver/test :

 	#!/bin/sh
 	getflag > /tmp/flag